pythonarcade/arcade/doc/programming_guide/sound.rst

 .. [#inconsistencyspeed]
    Arcade's equivalent keyword for :ref:`sound-basics-playing` is ``speed``

-These are only a few of :py:class:`~pyglet.media.player.Player`'s many features.
+These are only a few of the :py:class:`~pyglet.media.player.Player`'s many features.
 To learn more, consult its documentation and the `Controlling playback <pyglet_controlling_playback_>`_ section of pyglet's media guide.

-Changing Parameters from the Start
-""""""""""""""""""""""""""""""""""
+.. _sound-advanced-playback-change-aspects-new:

+Configure New Playbacks via Keyword Arguments
+"""""""""""""""""""""""""""""""""""""""""""""
-You can alter playback when :ref:`sound-basics-playing` through `keyword arguments <keyword argument>`_ with the same or similar names as the properties mentioned above.
+Arcade's functions for :ref:`sound-basics-playing` also accept `keyword arguments <keyword argument>`_ for configuring playback.
+The names of these keywords are similar or identical to the properties mentioned above.
 See the following to learn more:

 * :ref:`sound_speed_demo`
 * :py:func:`arcade.play_sound`
-* :py:meth:`Sound.play <arcade.Sound.play>`
+* :py:meth:`Sound.play() <arcade.Sound.play>`

 .. _sound-compat: